 All regulatory acts, including laws, must comply with the Constitution.
 All international treaties and conventions must be implemented in Lithuania; however, the ones ratified by the Seimas prevail over national laws.

-The Legal Information Department of the Centre of Registers publishes codes of the Republic of Lithuania and commentaries of the codes, various collections of the Lithuanian legal acts, law textbooks, etc.
+The Legal Information Department of the Centre of Registers publishes codes of the Republic of Lithuania, various collections of the Lithuanian legal acts, law textbooks, etc.

-The full text of Lithuanian laws is available in the official database of the Seimas entitled Legal Acts of Lithuania.
+The full text of Lithuanian laws is available in the official database of the Seimas.
 The database contains legal acts of the Seimas, the Government, and other executive bodies and institutions of the Republic of Lithuania.

 The drafts of the legal acts of different ministries can be found at the Government’s homepage, the section called Teisės aktų projektai (Select the link of the relevant ministry).

-The Legal acts register: Teisės aktų registras (TAR) – is the state register of the legal acts of the Republic of Lithuania.
+Register of Legal Acts: Teisės aktų registras (TAR) – is the state register of the legal acts of the Republic of Lithuania.

 The commercial database provides full-texts of Lithuanian laws.
 The texts of laws are only in Lithuanian, and the database is available only to subscribers.